Olivex727/RPG-Y11/README.md

 Kill enemies to level up

-use "e" to collect resources
+Use "e" to collect resources

+Use the inventory tab to sell resources

 Level up to upgrade your weapon with resources you sell

+Use toolbelt tab under weapons and apparel to upgrade weapons and armour

 Your attack does less damage but can always be Used